 |

-As is often the case with software problems, there can be
+As is occasionally the case with software problems, there can be

-generally that the database configuration file (IDAPI32.CFG) cannot be accessed
+The message indicates only that the database configuration file (named IDAPI32.CFG) cannot be accessed

 at launch time.
-The reason for this can unfortunately vary, but after
+The reason for this can vary, but after

 installing AS Club successfully (no error messages there), the most likely